sharmine-s/sql-databases/joins/02_test_driving_repository_class_with_join.md

 # And then filter the albums array depending on the artist_id value
 ```

-However this is not great for two reasons:
+However this is not great because of the N+1 problem mentioned in the previous section.
-  * we're fetching _all_ albums only to later filter the ones associated with the artist we have
-  * we're making _two_ queries to the database rather than a single one

-You've also learned about using `JOIN` to select data from two tables at the same time.
+You've learned how to use `JOIN` to select data from two tables in a single query, to solve this problem.
 In this section, you'll learn how to build a method `find_with_****`, that returns a single record, alongside its related rows in the other table.

 For example, we could fetch a single artist, and get its related albums this way: